AlCalzone/ioBroker.zwave2/README.md

 * Almost all CC API methods now validate their arguments, making it safer to execute custom commands from user code
 * User codes and network keys are no longer included in logfiles
 * Support for legacy devices which only support the obsolete `Multi Channel CC V1`
 * New and updated configuration files, see [Z-Wave JS releases](https://github.com/zwave-js/node-zwave-js/releases) for details

-### 2.4.5 (2022-02-20)
-* Update `zwave-js` to `8.11.6`
-* After healing, battery-powered nodes are sent back to sleep again
-* Added a workaround for thermostats that don't advertise all their supported thermostat modes.
-When such a thermostat enters such an "unsupported" mode, the mode is now dynamically added to the list of supported modes.
-* New and updated configuration files, see [Z-Wave JS releases](https://github.com/zwave-js/node-zwave-js/releases) for details

 ## License